 - Building the cloud infrastructure from scratch

-- Moving from static cloud platform to dynamic/scalable cloud architecture
+- Moving from a static cloud platform to dynamic/scalable cloud architecture

-- Moving data center from on-prem to cloud
+- Moving the data centre from on-prem to cloud

 - Cloud to cloud migration (basic services)